HSBC reports net profit at $12.6B in 2018

 LONDON (AP) — Europe’s biggest bank has reported its net profit jumped 30 percent in 2018 from the previous year to $12.6 billion.

-The London-based bank, whose profit is mainly from Asia, said its revenue rose 5 percent from a year earlier to $53.8 billion.
+London-based HSBC, whose profit is mainly from Asia, said its revenue rose 5 percent from a year earlier to $53.8 billion.

 Pre-tax profit rose 16 percent to $19.9 billion, but lagged analysts’ estimates.
 For the fourth quarter, adjusted pre-tax profit was $3.4 billion, also below forecasts.

 Market corrections in late 2018 took a toll on HSBC and many other banks.
-Net profit in the October to December quarter was $1.5 billion.
+Net profit in the October to December quarter was $1.5 billion, compared with $52 million in the same period a year earlier.

 Most Read Business Stories